 By MARK SHERMAN

-The 51-year-old Jackson is the court’s 116th justice, and she took the place of the justice she once worked for.
-Justice Stephen Breyer’s retirement was effective at noon.
+The 51-year-old Jackson is the court’s 116th justice and she took the place Thursday of the justice she once worked for.
+Justice Stephen Breyer’s retirement took effect at noon.

 Moments later, joined by her family, Jackson recited the two oaths required of Supreme Court justices, one administered by Breyer and the other by Chief Justice John Roberts.

-Jackson, a federal judge since 2013, is joining three other women — Justices Sonia Sotomayor, Elena Kagan and Amy Coney Barrett.
-It’s the first time four women will serve together on the nine-member court.
+Jackson, a federal judge since 2013, will be the first Black woman to serve as a justice.
+She will be joining three women, Justices Sonia Sotomayor, Elena Kagan and Amy Coney Barrett — the first time four women will serve together on the nine-member court.

 Biden nominated Jackson in February, a month after Breyer, 83, announced he would retire at the end of the court’s term, assuming his successor had been confirmed.
 Breyer’s earlier-than-usual announcement and the condition he attached was a recognition of the Democrats’ tenuous hold on the Senate in an era of hyper-partisanship, especially surrounding federal judgeships.